gepeng86/FAIRness-QualityMeasures/FAIRness Quality Maturity Matrix/Readme.md

 The full description of the FAIR-QMM for digital scientific data is provided in Tables A2-5 for the Findability, Accessibility, Interperability, and Reusability dimension, respectively.
 Additional information on explanations, examples, and corresponding harmonized FAIRness indicators can be found in Peng et al. (2024).

-**Table A2.** FAIR ID, quality measure (non-bolded entity denotes just core concept), and the definitions of Level 1, 2, and 3 maturity stages for the Findability dimension
+**Table A2.** FAIR ID, quality measure (non-bolded entity denotes just core concept), and the definitions of Level 1, 2, and 3 maturity stages for the _Findability_ dimension of the FAIR Principles
 <table>
 <thead>
 <tr class="header" >